uclaacm/la-hacks-19-react-workshop/README.md

 Why do we use an object to represent a tweet then?
 Shouldn't a string itself be enough?
 Why are we keeping an index?
-We see that we pass the index to an attirbute `key` in `Tweet`.
+We see that we pass the index to an attribute `key` in `Tweet`.
-This is neccessary so that React can distinguish element from each other.
+This is neccessary so that React can distinguish the elements from each other.

 There you have it.
 A working twitter.